CCA School Board of Education

 Members of the Clear Creek Amana Board of Education consists of three (3) At Large Directors, and four (4) District Directors that serve a specific geographic area of the District.
 A Director district map showing the boundaries of the four (4) districts can be found here.
 Directors serve the students and citizens of the school district and they serve four year terms.

-Regular meetings of the Board of Education are scheduled the third Wednesday of each month at 6:00 PM primarily at the Clear Creek Amana Administration Office at 1486 Highway 6 NW, Oxford.
-All meeting notices are posted on the district website and shared with local media.
+Regular meetings of the Board of Education are scheduled the third Wednesday of each month at 6:00 PM at the Clear Creek Amana Administration Office at 1486 Highway 6 NW, Oxford.
+All meeting notices are posted on the district website.
 The Board of Education serves the public and all of its meetings, including committee meetings, are open to the community.
 Public attendance and input are encouraged by the Board of Education.
-Minutes of past meetings and agendas for upcoming meetings are regularly posted on Simbli, a website for the CCA School Board of Education.
+Board agendas, minutes and policies may be found through the District website.

 According to Iowa Open Meetings Law, the state law permits the Board to to into closed session only to discuss personnel matters, property acquisition, consult with attorneys, etc. These sessions must be posted and all actions must conform with the law.